Shrouk-Ashraf/Space-Xplore/README.md

 2. 🔍 **Explore Features:** Open the app and navigate through the app's different screens (launches, rockets, ships, crew, and company info) to explore Space content.
 3. 📲 **Interact with the App:** View details about SpaceX launches, rockets, ships, crew members, and company information & use the device's navigation features to go back or exit the app.

-## 🛠️ Frameworks
-- [Flutter](https://flutter.dev): An open-source UI software development kit created by Google used to develop cross-platform applications.

 ## APIs used
 - 🛸 [SpaceX API](https://github.com/r-spacex/SpaceX-API/tree/master/docs#rspacex-api-docs): The official SpaceX API v4 was used which provides access to a wealth of data related to SpaceX missions, rockets, crew members, ships, and more.